Ningaloo Collaboration Cluster

-Between 2006 and 2011 a research program entitled the Ningaloo Research Program focused on gatherind data and information on the Ningaloo coastal region of Western Australia.
+Between 2006 and 2011 a research program entitled the Ningaloo Research Program gathered data and information on the Ningaloo coastal region of Western Australia.
 This intense program of collaborative research produced an unprecedented wealth of knowledge about the iconic area.

 The Ningaloo Research Program was a collaboration between CSIRO’s Ningaloo Collaboration Cluster, the Western Australian Marine Science Institution (WAMSI), the Australian Institute of Marine Science (AIMS), the Sustainable Tourism Cooperative Research Centre, the WA Departments of Environment & Conservation and Fisheries and a number of universities (Murdoch, Curtin, UWA, Edith Cowan, Australian National University and University of Queensland).
 Significant effort was also put into working with local communities and enterprises.